YashaPushak/GPS/README.md

 ### post_process_n_permutations

 <table>
-<tr><td><b>Description</b></td><td>The number of permutations performed by the permutation test of the during GPS's optional incumbent post-processing procedure.
+<tr><td><b>Description</b></td><td>The number of permutations performed by the permutation test during GPS's optional incumbent post-processing procedure.
 Recommended to be at least 10000 to obtain stable permutation test results.
 Set it higher if you are using a smaller significance level or are performing the procedure on many combined, independent GPS runs, as the significance level will be smaller in such cases in order to perform multiple test correction.
 Must be a positive integer greater than 1000.
 The default is 10000.</td></tr>
 <tr><td><b>Default</b></td><td>10000</td></tr>
 <tr><td><b>Aliases</b></td><td><code>--post-process-n-permutations</code>, <code>--post_process_n_permutations</code>, <code>--postProcessNPermutations</code>, <code>--post-process-number-of-permutations</code>, <code>--post_process_number_of_permutations</code>, <code>--postProcessNumberOfPermutations</code></td></tr>
 </table>

 # Contact